poojashroff91/100DoC/README.md

     - Inherit from required object if possible, but some classes are final.
     - Build a decorator which simply references the decorated object.
 - Facilitates new behavior in objects without inheriting from there.
+- Adapter-Decorator
+    - Decorator adds new functionality
+    - Adapter allows us to use some of the original functionality.